fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     <p>
-    Note that we use the same inputs as in <a href="#references">[2]</a>, with the exception of the *PUTCALL* index, which we had to exclude as its historical time series is not publicly available.
+    Note that we use the same inputs as in <a href="#references">[2]</a>, with the exception of the
+    <i>PUTCALL</i> index, which we had to exclude as its historical time series is not publicly available.
     </p>

 We will use a context length of 30 days, meaning that the model will use as input the 30-day returns